John Hanning Speke: Return to London and third expedition

 Speke and Grant now returned to England, where they arrived in June 1863 and were welcomed as genuine heroes.
 This did not last long in Speke's case however; disputes with Burton, who was relentless in his criticisms and a very compelling public speaker and gifted writer, left Speke's discoveries in less than an ideal light.
 Speke had also committed to write a book for John Blackwood which he found hard and time-consuming as he was not naturally a gifted writer.
 He failed to give a good and full report to the RGS for many months and thus in effect was not defending his positions of discovery.
 In addition Speke had a public dispute with the Pethericks who had by and large acted according to their RGS instructions but Speke had felt they had not.

 All this led Roderick Murchison, president of the Royal Geographical Society, to start disliking Speke and a third expedition, led by Speke, was becoming less likely as it would have to be funded by the people Speke was now not on good terms with.
 It appears that just as Burton had overplayed his hand after the first trip Speke now did the same.
-Now the RGS asked that a public debate should be held between Speke and Burton to try and settle the Nile.
+Now the RGS asked that a public debate should be held between Speke and Burton to try and settle the Nile's source.

 Death

-A debate was planned between Speke and Burton before the geographical section of the British Association in Bath on 16 September 1864, but Speke had died the previous afternoon from a self-inflicted gunshot wound while shooting at Neston Park in Wiltshire.
+A debate was planned between Speke and Burton before the geographical section of the British Association in Bath on 16 September 1864, but Speke had died the previous afternoon from a possibly self-inflicted gunshot wound while shooting at Neston Park in Wiltshire.
 A contemporary account of the events surrounding his death appeared in The Times:

 An inquest concluded that the death was accidental, a conclusion supported by his only biographer Alexander Maitland, though the idea of suicide has appealed to some.
 Bearing in mind, however, that the fatal wound was just below Speke's armpit, suicide seems most unlikely.
 Burton, however, could not set aside his own strong dislike of Speke and was vocal in spreading the idea of a suicide, claiming that Speke feared the debate.
 Speke was buried in St Andrew's Church, Dowlish Wake in Somerset, five miles away from the ancestral home of the Speke family.